AnitVarghese/Laptop-code-animation/README.md

 ✨ **Key glow on activation** to mimic real hardware lighting
 ⏳ **Power switch transition** between on/off states

-I had to use JS just for the switch, cz commmon... i gotta switch on my laptop yeah?
+PS: I had to use JS just for the switch, cz commmon... i gotta switch on my laptop yeah?